rockerbacon/assertions/documentation/function_assert.md

 ## Usage example
 ````
 int a = 2;
-float b = 3.4;
+int b = 3;

-assertions::assert(a, assertions::less_than, b); //asserts successfully, since a is less than b, and code continues its execution
+assertions::assert(a, assertions::less_than<int>(), b); //asserts successfully, since a is less than b, and code continues its execution
-assertions::assert(a, assertions::equals, b); //assert fails and exception is thrown, indicating to the test runner that the test has failed
+assertions::assert(a, assertions::equals<int>(), b); //assert fails and exception is thrown, indicating to the test runner that the test has failed
 ````